Arif-PhyChem/MLQD/README.md

         'MLmodelType': 'AIQD',          # string: Type of model.
 The default option is OSTL 'XfileIn': 'x_data',            # str: Optional, npy file) The prepared X file will be saved at the provided file name
         'YfileIn': 'y_data',            # str: Optional, npy file) The prepared Y file will be saved at the provided file name
-        'numLogf': 1.0                  # int: Number of Logistic function for the normalization of time dimension.
+        'numLogf': 1.0,                  # int: Number of Logistic function for the normalization of time dimension.
 Default value is 1.0.
-        `LogCa` : 1.0                   # float: Coefficient "a" in the logistic function, default values is 1.0 (you may not provide it)
+        `LogCa` : 1.0,                   # float: Coefficient "a" in the logistic function, default values is 1.0 (you may not provide it)
-        `LogCb` : 15.0                  # float: Coefficient "b" in the logistic function, default values is 15.0 (you may not provide it)
+        `LogCb` : 15.0,                  # float: Coefficient "b" in the logistic function, default values is 15.0 (you may not provide it)
-        `LogCc` : -1.0                  # float: Coefficient "a" in the logistic function, default values is -1.0 (you may not provide it)
+        `LogCc` : -1.0,                  # float: Coefficient "a" in the logistic function, default values is -1.0 (you may not provide it)
-        `LogCd` : 1.0                   # float: Coefficient "d" in the logistic function, default values is 1.0 (you may not provide it)
+        `LogCd` : 1.0,                   # float: Coefficient "d" in the logistic function, default values is 1.0 (you may not provide it)
         'systemType': 'FMO',            # str: (Not optional) Need to define, wether your model is spin-boson (SB) or FMO complex (FMO)
         'hyperParam': True,             # bool: Default is False, we can pass True (optimize the hyperparameters) or False (don't optimize and run with the default structure)
         'dataPath': 'data/fmo'          # str: Data path
-        'QDmodelout': 'AIQD_SB_model',  # str: (Optional), providing a name to save the model at }
+        'QDmodelout': 'AIQD_SB_model'  # str: (Optional), providing a name to save the model at }
 ```
 * **OSTL**